Linear IgA bullous disease

 String of beads sign

 Chronic bullous disease of childhood

-Linear IgA disease is a subepidermal blistering disorder.
-This means that a skin biopsy reports blistering just under the epidermis as opposed to some blistering disorders that result in blistering within the epidermis eg pemphigus.
+Linear IgA bullous dermatosis is a subepidermal blistering disorder.
+This means that a skin biopsy reports blistering just under the epidermis.
+It is associated with inflammation in which eosinophils and neutrophils are prominent.

-A special skin biopsy antibody test, direct immunofluorescence, reveals the immunoglobulin IgA along the basement membrane of the epidermis in a linear pattern.
-Sometimes these IgA antibodies can be detected by a blood test (indirect immunofluorescence).
-Research indicates the antibodies are directed against various basement membrane components (target antigens).
+A special skin biopsy antibody stain, direct immunofluorescence, reveals the immunoglobulin IgA along the basement membrane of the epidermis in a linear pattern.
+Sometimes these IgA antibodies can also be detected by a blood test (indirect immunofluorescence).

 Linear deposition of IgA

 What is the treatment for linear IgA bullous dermatosis?

 Most patients with Linear IgA bullous dermatosis improve or clear with dapsone 50–100 mg daily.
 Other medications that have been reported to help individual patients include:

 - Corticosteroids (prednisone or prednisolone)

 - Tetracycline antibiotics (not suitable in children under 8 years of age)